karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 		//do something
 	}

 That's it.
 Rows which are dynamically added later are automatically covered by the delegate since it exists on their (future) parent table.
 The code says that whenever a `tr` element within `#myList` is `click`ed execute `showDetails`.
 The selector, the first parameter, can be any jQuery selector.
-The implementation relies on bubbling, which does mean that for some events it won't work, but for the most common (like `click`) it's an extremely powerful solution.
+The implementation relies on bubbling, which means that for some events it won't work, but for the most common (like `click`) it's an extremely powerful solution.

 Its worth pointing out that jQuery also has a `live` method, which is very similar to `delegate`: